jtrudell/jtrudell.github.io/_posts/2016-04-10-ruby_return_values.markdown

 {% endhighlight %}

 We would get the rather unexpected result of z being nil instead of 3.
 This is because we aren't returning x + y in our add method, we are returning puts x + y, and puts and print always returns nil. (p is a little different.
-It both prints to the screen and returns, because it is shorthand for the inspect method.
+It both prints to the screen and returns, because it uses the built-in Ruby inspect method.
 Use p to debug, but then pull it out of your methods.)
 This can and has caused hours of confusion and head-banging-against-wall for beginners, who can't figure out why everything is suddenly nil.

-###$Explicit return
+####Explicit return

 You don't have to return the last line of a method.
 Ruby will do that automatically as mentioned above, but if you'd rather return line 1 of a 2 line method, you could.